We created Pandora to put the Music Genome Project directly in your hands

 stations that play only music you like

 Eye II Eye, an album in which the band experimented with pop-techno melodies, was released in the summer of 1999.
 Moment of Glory, featuring the Berlin Philharmonic Orchestra and several revamped versions of Scorpions cult classics, was released in fall 2000.
-Continuing to be productive into the 21st century, the Scorpions released their 15th studio album, Unbreakable, in 2004, followed by the concept album Humanity: Hour 1 in 2007.
-In 2010 they released Sting in the Tail, and announced they would be retiring after heading out on the road for a farewell tour.
+Continuing to be productive into the 21st century, Scorpions issued their 15th studio album, Unbreakable, in 2004, followed by the concept album Humanity: Hour 1 in 2007.
+In 2010, the band released Sting in the Tail, and announced they would be retiring after heading out on the road for a farewell tour.
 The following year, while still on tour, the band released Comeblack, a greatest-hits album of sorts featuring the German rockers re-recording some of their most well-known songs, as well as covers by T. Rex, the Beatles, and the Rolling Stones.
-2013 found the band performing several acoustic concerts for MTV Unplugged, collecting some of the best performances for a double live album released later that same year.
-In early 2015 the band delivered 18th studio album Return To Forever, a collection of twelve new songs written between 2011 and 2014 and put to tape in Sweden with producers Mikael Nord Andersson and Martin Hansen. ~ Barry Weber, Rovi
+Nevertheless, the band spent 2013 performing several acoustic concerts for MTV Unplugged, and collecting some of the best performances for a double-live album released later that same year.
+In early 2015, Scorpions delivered their 18th studio album Return to Forever, a collection of 12 songs written between 2011 and 2014, and put to tape in Sweden with producers Mikael Nord Andersson and Martin Hansen. ~ Barry Weber